turbot/steampipe-plugin-azure/docs/tables/azure_storage_container.md

   azure_storage_container;
 ```

-### Ensure the storage container storing the activity logs is not publicly accessible
+### List containers which are not publicly accessible

 ```sql
 select